Jeet Kune Do (JKD)

 Bruce Lee’s Fighting Art: “The Style of No Style”

 Jeet Kune Do (JKD), the “Way of the Intercepting Fist,” is a martial art founded by the legendary Bruce Lee.
-Rooted in Wing Chun, JKD integrates principles and techniques from various Chinese Gung Fu systems along with elements from Western Boxing, Fencing, Savate, Muay Thai, Judo, and Jiu-Jitsu.
-It emphasizes adaptability, efficiency, and directness—focusing on all ranges of combat, economy of motion, and applying what is natural and effective in real-world situations.
-However, Bruce Lee did not intend for JKD to be a rigid, standardized system.
-Instead, he saw it as a dynamic philosophy and a continuously adaptable designed to cultivate the mind, body, and spirit through martial arts.
+Rooted in Wing Chun, JKD integrates principles and techniques from various Chinese Gung Fu systems along with elements of Western Boxing, Fencing, Savate, Muay Thai, Judo, and Jiu-Jitsu.
+It emphasizes adaptability, efficiency, and directness—focusing on all ranges of combat, the economy of motion, and applying what is natural and effective in real-world situations.

-Jeet Kune Do in Our System
+Jeet Kune Do in Our Kali Combat System